PerFosseide/Ban400-stock-optimisation/README.txt

 #4.
 Optimization (solver):
 -Find portfolio with max sharp ratio
 -Find portfolio with minimum variance
+-Find portfolio with max sortino ratio
 #5.
 Draw efficiency frontier & test portfolios against solver result
 #6.
 Test best portfolio against S&P 500 return in same period
 #7.
 Classify stocks (by industry, sin stocks or green stocks)
 #8.
-Make a Shiny app where
+Everything is embedded in a shiny app where
   - the user can give predetermined input
+  - the user can sort out sin stocks
+  - the user can easily generate a portofolio only consisting of green stocks
+  - the user can decide whether to 1) select industries to invest in, or 2) sort out industries not desirable to invest in
+  - the user can choose optimization method and whether to allow for shorting or not
-  - the user get output on which portofolio is the optimal one based upon the chosen optimization method
+  - the user get output on which portofolio is the optimal one based upon the chosen optimization method, with optimal portfolio statistics and optimal ratios of eatch stock in this portfolio
-  - the user is getting error messages and warnings when something that can affect the validity of the output is happening.
+  - the user is getting error messages and warnings when something that can affect the validity of the output is happening, or input is missing.

 It is recommended to choose a time period between January 2005 and 31st of July 2020, as stock values from this time period is stored locally.
 When using data not stored